Board of Visitors

 Mr. Harold J. Newman, Managing Director of Neuberger Berman

 A graduate of OU, Mr. Newman has deep interest in Asia and a long involvement with the Asia Society and the East-West Institute.
-The Newmans created the Harold J. & Ruth Newman Chair in U.S.-China Issues currently held by SIAS associate professor, Dr. Peter Gries.
+The Newmans created the Harold J. & Ruth Newman Chair in U.S.-China Issues currently held by College of International Studies associate professor Dr. Peter Gries.

 Marc Nuttle, Managing Partner of Oklahoma Sovereign Development, LLC (OSD)